 A common query that arises in most of the Graduate Record Examinations candidates is, “What is a fine GRE mark?”
 Will my marks be enough to secure me a seat in my dream college?
-Well, the answer subtle lies in the question itself.
+Well, the answer lies in the question itself.
 Different colleges have different cut-offs and requirements.
 So, what you consider as a good GRE score might not be the same for a particular institute!
 Every college has specific admission criteria.
-To be more precise, each department within a college might’ve different score requisite.
+To be more precise, each department within a college might’ve different score requisites.

 How to find out the essential GRE score requirement for a university?